Sprengelia sprengelioides: Description

 Sprengelia sprengelioides is an erect, glabrous shrub that typically grows to a height of 0.3–1 m and has wiry stems.
 The leaves are egg-shaped, 4–12 mm long and 1.5–3.2 mm wide with a small point on the end and minute teeth on the edges.
 The flowers are arranged singly in leaf axils, with egg-shaped bracts 7–8 mm long at the base.
 The sepals are broad, green, egg-shaped, and 6–10 mm long.
 The petals white, joined at the base to form a tube 2–3 mm long with lobes 6 mm long.
 Flowering occurs from June to September and the fruit is a capsule about 2.5 mm in diameter.

 Taxonomy

-This species was first formally described in was first formally described in 1810 by Robert Brown who gave it the name Ponceletia sprengelioides in his Prodromus Florae Novae Hollandiae et Insulae Van Diemen.
+This species was first formally described in 1810 by Robert Brown who gave it the name Ponceletia sprengelioides in his Prodromus Florae Novae Hollandiae et Insulae Van Diemen.
 In 1917, George Claridge Druce changed the name to Sprengelia sprengelioides in the supplement to The Botanical Exchange Club and Society of the British Isles Report for 1916.
 The specific epithet (sprengelioides) means "Sprengelia-like".
 (This species was originally in the genus Ponceletia.)